gatsbyjs/gatsby/docs/docs/loading-plugins-from-your-local-plugins-folder.md

 ## Loading local plugins from _outside_ the plugins folder

-If you want to reference a plugin that is not in the plugins folder then you can use the built in Node.js `require.resolve` to pull in a plugin from another location.
-This can be helpful for developing a plugin yourself, or contributing to an existing plugin.

-This process is described in more detail in the [Creating a Local Plugin guide](/docs/creating-a-local-plugin/).
+If you want to reference a plugin that is not in the plugins folder, there are several options that are described in more detail in the [Creating a Local Plugin guide](/docs/creating-a-local-plugin/).